-The melt and crust masses are shown in Fig. 5.108 and Fig. 5.109.
+The melt and crust masses are shown in Fig. 5.109 to Fig. 5.112.
 The metallic melt consists of molten cladding and dissolved fuel, and candles down after clad failure.
 The ceramic melt includes molten fuel and molten zirconia from the oxidized cladding that relocate after reaching the rod failure temperature and complete melting.
 The metallic melting and crust formation starts at 156 min.
-Ceramic melting starts shortly before pump restart, at 166 min.
-The total mass of degraded core material at the restart of pump 2B amounts to 36.3 tons.
+Ceramic melting starts at around 166 min.
 Core refilling during pump transient is not enough to cool down liquid melt completely.
-At the end of phase 3, about 23 tons of liquid melt (17 tons ceramic and 6 tons metallic melt) are relocated into the lower plenum (Fig. 5.110).
-The decay heat produced by the relocated fuel and fission products amounts to 3.4 MW.